jaegertracing/documentation/content/docs/next-release/apis.md

 Can be retrieved from**jaeger-query** Service at `/api/dependencies` endpoint.
 The GET request expects two parameters:

 * `endTs` (number of milliseconds since epoch) - the end of the time interval
-* `lookback` (in milliseconds) - the length the time interval (i.e. start-time + lookback = end-time).
+* `lookback` (in milliseconds) - the length of the time interval (i.e. start-time + lookback = end-time).

 The returned JSON is a list of edges represented as tuples `(caller, callee, count)`.

-For programmatic access to service graph, the recommended API is gRPC/Protobuf described above.
+For programmatic access to service graphs, the recommended API is gRPC/Protobuf described above.

 ## Service Performance Monitoring (internal)